AdamWongCH/analytics-thinking/1-Introduction/lab/README.md

 In this lab, you will:

-* Explore raw data
+* explore raw data
-* Transform it into information
+* transform it into information
-* Derive insights
+* derive insights
-* Make a decision
+* decide what action to take

 ---

-## How this lab connects
+## How This Lab Connects

 In the lesson, you learned how data becomes decisions.

 In the exercise, you applied this thinking to a simple case.

-In this lab, you will apply the same process to a dataset to identify at-risk students and recommend an action.
+In this lab, you will apply the same process to a dataset to:

+> **identify at-risk students and decide what to do next**

 ---